jensweimann/awb/README.md

 ## Discussion
 https://community.home-assistant.io/t/awb-waste-collection-schedule/140486

+## Functionality
+The sensor shows the bin which will be collected the next day.
+The complete collection schedule is available as attributes of the sensor

+## Configuration

-## Find street number and street code:
+### Find street number and street code:
 https://www.offenedaten-koeln.de/dataset/strassenverzeichnis
 Strassenverzeichnis Standard 2015 -> Vorschau